2025 - Fall

 Interactive storytelling is a form of dramatic writing, just like theater or television.
 What makes the medium unique is that the author does not control the story; the audience does.
 Creatives have only just begun to explore the storytelling possibilities of this field.
 In this class, you will begin to develop the skills & knowledge necessary to write for interactive mediums such as video games, digital media, VR, and augmented reality.
 Your final deliverable in this course - a narrative design document - will serve as a writing sample for your portfolio.
 A limited number of seats are open to non-majors.

-RTF 344T GAME DEVELOPMENT CAPSTONE: 3D GAMES • PAUL TOPRAC
+RTF 344T GAME DEVELOPMENT CAPSTONE: 2D GAMES • PAUL TOPRAC

 The Capstone Game Development course brings together students from Computer Science, College of Fine Arts, and Radio-TV-Film to form small teams in which each student will contribute specialized knowledge to the group creation of 3D games for mobile, online, and social technology platforms.
 Students will gain a thorough understanding of the 3D game development process, through modeling of the environment and practices that are used in game studios.

-*OFFERED IN SPRING SEMESTER.
+*OFFERED IN FALL SEMESTER.
 If interested, please read instructions to apply.
 Consent of instructor required.

-RTF 346 INTRO TO EDITING • ANNE LEWIS, MATT LENNON, EM SHAPIRO
+RTF 346 INTRODUCTION TO EDITING • EM SHAPIRO, MATT LENNON, ANNE LEWIS

 Flag/s: Independent Inquiry